proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 ```
-Hence our p and q, after which we can do the decryption as:
+Hence our p and q, after which  can do the decryption as:

 ```py